Zyara-1ot/my-neovim-config/README.md

 vim.keymap.set("t", "<Esc>", "<C-\\><C-n>", { desc = "Exit terminal mode" })
 ```

-On Linux this opens Bash/Zsh.
+On Linux/macOS this opens Bash/Zsh.
 On Windows it opens PowerShell or CMD depending on your default shell - works the same either way.

 ### 2. System Clipboard (Ctrl+C / Ctrl+V)

-The Lua keymaps are identical on both platforms:
+The Lua keymaps are identical on all platforms:

 ```lua
 -- Ctrl+C: copy selection to system clipboard (works in visual mode)